vincenzocoia/vincenzocoia.com/content/_index.md

     content:
       items:
         - title: Vincenzo Coia
-          text: Combining research and practice for probabilistic modelling in the earth sciences.
+          text: Statistician, combining research and practice for probabilistic and risk modelling in the earth sciences.
           # Upload image to `assets/media/` and reference the filename here
           image: vincenzo-smiley-short.jpg
     design: